e-/Multiclass-Density-Maps/data/README.md

 - A notMNIST dataset projected to 2D: TODO
 - More data are available at [the examples of DataShader](https://github.com/pyviz/datashader/blob/master/examples/datasets.yml)

-Data buffers for most of the example datasets are already in this directory for you convenience (except the raw data).
-However, if you want to do it from scratch, here are the instructions:
+Data buffers and schema files for the example datasets are already in this directory for you convenience (except the raw data).
+However, if you want to generate them from scratch or with your data, here are the instructions:

 ## Samples from 4 Gaussians (using mn2json.py)